grpc/grpc-dotnet/examples/README.md

 ## [Blazor](./Blazor)

-The blazor example shows how to call a gRPC service from a Blazor WebAssembly app in a browser.
-Because Blazor WebAssembly is hosted in the browser it has the same HTTP restrictions as JavaScript.
-We can get around those restrictions by using gRPC-Web.
+The blazor example shows how to call a gRPC service from a Blazor WebAssembly app.
+Because Blazor WebAssembly is hosted in the browser it has limited HTTP/2 features and needs to use gRPC-Web instead.

 ##### Scenarios: